Coprolalia: Characteristics

+Brain regions implicated

+The neural mechanisms underlying the presence of coprolalia alone are poorly understood.
+Current research is designed to locate the brain regions that are active during an involuntary tic.
+Individuals with Tourette Syndrome (TS) exhibit the symptoms of coprolalia, so researchers can study subjects with TS to deduce an etiology for phonic tics.
+Patterns of neural activity were tracked by using Positron Emission Tomography (PET) scans.
+The activity of the frontal operculum and Broca's area (Brodmann’s area 44 and 45), may be responsible for the initiation of these vocal tics.
+Both of these brain areas are responsible for planning and producing speech, which are active during coprolalic vocal tic episodes.

+Limbic system structures such as the posterior cingulate cortex are also activated during coprolalic vocal tics.
+This region of the brain is responsible for emotional processing, so its increase in activation could reveal insights as to how taboo words may be organized differently than the neurolinguistic aspect of the brain.

 Prevalence in Tourette syndrome

 Only about 10% of people with Tourette's exhibit coprolalia, but it tends to attract more attention than any other symptom.

-There is a paucity of epidemiological studies of Tourette syndrome; ascertainment bias affects clinical studies.
+There is a low number of epidemiological studies on Tourette syndrome due to ascertainment bias affecting clinical studies.
 Studies on people with Tourette's often "came from tertiary referral samples, the sickest of the sick".
-Further, the criteria for a diagnosis of Tourette's were changed in 2000, when the impairment criterion was removed from the DSM-IV-TR for all tic disorders, resulting in increased diagnoses of milder cases.
+Further, the criteria for Tourette's syndrome changed in 2000 when the impairment criterion was removed from the DSM-IV-TR for all tic disorders.
+This resulted in an increase of diagnoses in milder cases.
 Additionally, many clinical studies suffer from small sample size.
-These factors combine to render older estimates of coprolalia—biased towards clinical populations of the more severe cases—outdated.
+These factors combine to render older estimates of coprolalia occurrences outdated.

-An international, multi-site database of 3,500 individuals with Tourette syndrome drawn from clinical samples found 14% of patients with Tourette's accompanied by comorbid conditions had coprolalia, while only 6% of those with uncomplicated ("pure") Tourette's had coprolalia.
-The same study found that the chance of having coprolalia increased linearly with the number of comorbid conditions: patients with four or five other conditions—in addition to tics—were four to six times more likely to have coprolalia than persons with only Tourette's.
+An international, multi-site database of 3,500 individuals with Tourette syndrome drawn from clinical samples found 14% of people with Tourette's accompanied by comorbid conditions had coprolalia, while only 6% of those with uncomplicated ("pure") Tourette's had coprolalia.
+The same study found that the chance of having coprolalia increased linearly with the number of comorbid conditions: individuals with four or five other conditions—in addition to tics—were four to six times more likely to have coprolalia than persons with only Tourette's.

-One study of a general pediatric practice found an 8% rate of coprolalia in children with Tourette syndrome, while another study found 60% in a tertiary referral center (where typically more severe cases are referred).
-A more recent Brazilian study of 44 patients with Tourette syndrome found a 14% rate of coprolalia; a Costa Rican study of 85 subjects found 20% had coprolalia; a Chilean study of 70 patients found an 8.5% rate of coprolalia; older studies in Japan reported a 4% incidence of coprolalia; and a still older clinical study in Brazil found 28% of 32 patients had coprolalia.
-Considering the methodological issues affecting all of these reports, the consensus of the Tourette Syndrome Association is that the actual number is below 15 percent.

 Management

-Some patients have been treated by injecting botulinum toxin (botox) near the vocal cords.
-This does not prevent the vocalizations, but the partial paralysis that results helps to control the volume of any outbursts.
+Botulinum toxin (botox) may be injected near the vocal cords.
+This does not prevent the vocalizations, but the partial paralysis that results may help control the volume of any outbursts.
 Botox injections result in more generalized relief of tics than the vocal relief expected.